 Going to the physiotherapist for the first time?
-Knowing what to expect and what should be addressed in your first therapy session is helpful for managing your expectations, ensuring that your needs are met and knowing what your role is in the therapeutic alliance with your physiotherapist.
-Physiotherapy is a collaborative process and the physiotherapist’s role is to facilitate your recovery.
-There are a few things that you should come to expect from your first session with your physiotherapist:
+Knowing what to expect and what should be addressed in your first physiotherapy appointment is helpful for managing your expectations, ensuring that your needs are met, and knowing what your role is in the therapeutic alliance with your physiotherapist.
+Physiotherapy is a collaborative process, and the physiotherapist’s role is to facilitate your recovery.
+There are a few things that you should come to expect from your first physiotherapy session.

-- Your problem will, most likely, not resolve in one session
+1. Your problem will, most likely, not resolve in one session.

-- A diagnosis, or an understanding of what is going on
+2. A diagnosis or an understanding of what is going on

 Developing an understanding of pain and dysfunction does not always require a diagnosis.
-Sometimes diagnosis can be unnecessary, other times diagnosis can be obvious and important, and sometimes times it can take a few physiotherapy sessions to get to a conclusive diagnosis!
-Rest assured, a physiotherapy management plan can be implemented despite a lack of clarity.
-If your physiotherapist can rule out serious pathology or injury that requires specific management, injury management should be personalised to address your aggravating and easing factors and functional limitations.
+Sometimes, diagnosis can be unnecessary.
+At other times, diagnosis can be obvious and important.
+And sometimes, it can take a few physiotherapy sessions to get to a conclusive diagnosis!
+Rest assured, a physiotherapy management plan can be implemented despite a need for more clarity.
+Suppose your physiotherapist can rule out serious pathology or injury that requires specific management.
+In that case, injury management should be personalised to address your aggravating and easing factors and functional limitations.
 Make sure you leave with an understanding of what is going on- knowledge is power!

-- Pain can be much more complicated than you think
+3. Pain can be much more complicated than you think.

-Because pain is such a personal experience, your physiotherapist will ask you a lot of questions to try and understand you, your lifestyle, your injury, and your individual circumstances that will influence your injury management.
+Because pain is such a personal experience, your physiotherapist will ask you a lot of questions during your physiotherapy visit to try and understand you, your lifestyle, your injury, and your individual circumstances that will influence your injury management.
 This means that a lot of your initial session will be spent talking.
-A tailored management plan is important for effective injury and pain management and so your physiotherapist needs to know how to implement a management strategy that aligns with the demands of your day-to-day activity and your therapy goals.
+A tailored management plan is important for effective injury and pain management.
+Your physiotherapist needs to know how to implement a management strategy that aligns with the demands of your day-to-day activity and therapy goals.

-After lots of talking and assessing, your physiotherapist will understand what is going on and this will help them to tailor a management plan suitable to your needs.
+After lots of talking and assessing, your physiotherapist will understand what is going on, and this will help them to tailor a management plan suitable to your needs.
 Your physiotherapist should provide you with a few options for management and work collaboratively with you to implement the plan.
-A management plan may include activity modification, exercises, short term pain management strategies and long term functional
+A management plan may include activity modification, exercises, short-term pain management strategies and long-term functionality.

-Hopefully this has provided you with a brief insight into what to expect from your first session with your physiotherapist!
+Hopefully, this has provided you with a brief insight into what to expect at a physiotherapy appointment.
 If you need to see a physiotherapist, head into one of our clinics today and get started on your rehabilitation!